Verizon/knobs/usage.md

 <a name="getting-started"></a>

-First up you need to add the dependency for the monitoring library to your `build.scala` or your `build.sbt` file:
+First you need to add the dependency for Knobs to your `build.scala` or your `build.sbt` file:

 ````
 libraryDependencies += "oncue.knobs" %% "core" % "x.x.+"
 ````

-(check for the latest release [on Bintray](https://bintray.com/oncue/releases/knobs/view)).
+Where `x.x` is the desired Knobs version.
+(Check for the latest release [on Bintray](https://bintray.com/oncue/releases/knobs/view).)

-Once you have the dependency added to your project and SBT `update` downloaded JAR, you're ready to start adding configuration knobs to your project!
+Once you have the dependency added to your project and SBT `update` has downloaded the JAR, you're ready to start adding configuration knobs to your project!

 <a name="resources"></a>

 # Configuration Resources

-In the general case, configurations are loaded using the `load` method in the `knobs` package.
-Configurations are loaded from `Resource`s.
-A `Resource` is an abstract concept to model arbitrary locations from which a configuration source can be loaded.
-At the time of writing, the following `Resource` implementations were supported:
+In the general case, configurations are loaded using the `load` and `loadImmutable` methods in the `knobs` package.
+Configurations are loaded from one or more `Resource`s.
+A `Resource` is an abstract concept to model arbitrary locations from which a source of configuration bindings can be loaded.
+The following `Resource` implementations are currently available:

   * `FileResource` - loads a file from the file system.
   * `URLResource` - loads any URI supported by the class `java.net.URI`.